Tests of scalar polarizations with multi-messenger events: Conclusion

 It remains unclear whether the mild preference for modified gravity is a real physical signal or just noise.
 Neutron stars can develop strong scalar effects, so binary neutron star mergers may show deviations from General Relativity that black hole mergers do not.
 Combining black hole events could therefore hide signals unique to neutron stars.
 The result from GW170817 may indicate such source-specific physics, which future observations of neutron star mergers could help confirm.
+Nevertheless, the current Bayesian evidence favors GR over the extended PPE model, implying that any apparent preference for non-zero modified gravity parameters should be regarded as tentative until additional binary neutron star observations improve the statistical uncertainties.

-\acknowledgments We thank Thibeau Wouters and Kaze Wong for useful discussions in setting up the \textsc{Jim} runs.
+\acknowledgments We thank Thibeau Wouters, Kaze Wong and Thomas C. K. Ng for useful discussions in setting up the \textsc{Jim} runs.
 This project was funded by ESO-Chile Comité Mixto, and Fondecyt Iniciación 11250105 grant.